k-nizy/Go-kigali/kigali-go/docs/proposal/04A_CHAPTER_THREE_PART1.md

 ## 3.1 Introduction

-The development of KigaliGo employs a mixed-methods research approach. **Qualitative methods** include semi-structured interviews with 20 regular commuters, observation studies at bus terminals (Nyabugogo, Kimironko), and focus groups with diverse user profiles. **Quantitative methods** comprise structured surveys of 100+ passengers measuring trip planning time, fare estimation accuracy, and usability testing with System Usability Scale (SUS) scoring.
+The development of KigaliGo employs a mixed-methods research approach. **Qualitative methods** include semi-structured interviews with 20 regular commuters, observation studies at bus terminals (Nyabugogo, Kimironko), and focus groups with diverse user profiles. **Quantitative methods** comprise structured surveys of 100+ passengers, measuring trip planning time, fare estimation accuracy, and usability testing using the System Usability Scale (SUS) scoring.

 The software development follows an **Agile methodology** with two-week sprints, daily standups, and continuous integration.
-This iterative approach allows rapid prototyping and user feedback incorporation.
+This iterative approach enables rapid prototyping and the incorporation of user feedback.

 ## 3.2 Development Model